atennapel/dynamicinstances/presentation/notes.md

 The plan today is as follows
-First I will give a presentation of my work for about 30 minutes Then you will have the chance to ask some questions After that the commitee and me will go somewhere else for me to defend my thesis And finally we'll be back and my final grade will be given
+First I will give a presentation of my work for about 30 minutes Then you will have the chance to ask some questions After that the commitee will go somewhere else to discuss my thesis And finally they'll be back and my final grade will be given

 # Cover slide
 The title of my thesis is "A type system for dynamic instances"